jembi/trace-odk-to-dhis2/README.md

 # ODK to DHIS2 Infrastructure Scripts

-The following scripts will setup the entire tutorial architecture.
+The following scripts will set up the entire tutorial architecture.
 Very few manual steps are required.
-To setup the system from scratch should take less than 30 minutes on a decent internet connection.
+To set up the system from scratch should take less than 30 minutes on a decent internet connection.
 You will require about 3GB of bandwidth.

 Prerequisites: